Indonesia Cultural Trip. Day 3: Mataram

 A small bridge leading to the center pagoda

 About 10 km from Mayura, we visited another Balinese Hindu Temple, Taman Narmada.
 It was actually a Royal Palace of Mataram King turned into public park.
-Located in the Lembuak village, the park is actually a replica of the Rinjani Mount, as the Anak Agung Anglurah was not able to hike the real mount to sacrificing the Hindu God.
+Located in the Lembuak village, the park is actually a replica of the Rinjani Mount, as the Anak Agung Anglurah was not able to hike the real mount to sacrifice to the Hindu God.

 The park was built by the King in 1727